 Think about Your Products

 To determine who your demographic is, you first need to analyze the products you offer and determine who they benefit.
 What needs do you fulfill?
-To what age range does your brands advertise?
+To what age range do your brands advertise?
 Given that most visitors to your store likely consider your product a luxury purchase, how often are they spending money and how much income do they consider disposable?
 Certain industries make it very easy to identify target demographics based on their products.
-For example, if you sell fashionable women’s clothing, you already know the gender and approximate age range of the customers you are targeting.
+For example, if you sell fashionable women’s clothing in your WooCommerce store, you already know the gender and approximate age range of the customers you are targeting.
 Even if your industry doesn’t make it as obvious, you can still analyze the needs your products fill and determine who is most likely to go looking for those items.

 Find Out where Your Customers Are